-Connect with MASP or MDE and they will be able to provide guidance and technical assistance.
+Connect with your network leadership and they will be able to provide guidance and technical assistance.
 They may have resources to quickly help enact change, or they may suggest speaking with a consultant or other Project Manager to help think about the next steps.